ianrmurphy/oscc_wiki/Firmware.md

 # Versions

-New versions of the API and the firmware are released periodically as new features are added and bugs are fixed. **It is of vital importance that you update whenever there is a new version so that you can be certain you are not using a version with known safety issues.**
+New versions of the API and the firmware are released periodically as new features are added and bugs are fixed. **It's important that you update whenever there is a new version to ensure that you are not using a version with known safety issues.**

 There are four versions to be aware of: